 Best Practice:

-- Use granular permission settings
+- Use granular permission settings.

-- Apply time-limited access for sensitive case
+- Apply time-limited access.

-- Document access rights
+- Document access rights.

 4. Device and Network Security